Nate Walker: Legislative work

 During the Assembly's first session, Walker was the primary sponsor on two pieces of legislation in the House.
 He was also co-sponsor on a large number of other bills.
 At the conclusion of the session, Walker was honored by his fellow House members for his work on education issues by being selected "Freshman Legislator of the Year award for Education Issues".

 Electoral history

 Personal life

 Walker has two sons, Madison and Sam.

-Both sons are adults and attending college—Madison a graduate student at Syracuse University and Sam at Linn State Technical College.
-Sam is also an Afghanistan war veteran with the Missouri National Guard.
-Representative Walker is involved in a variety of professional and social organizations.
-They include: Kirksville Rotary Club, Kirksville Arts Council, Kirksville Area Chamber of Commerce, National Rifle Association, Ducks Unlimited, Macon County Historical Society, Macon County FLywheel & Collectible Club, Macon Area Chamber of Commerce, Macon Elks Lodge, El Kadir Shrine Club, Ararat Shrine, and the Adair Masonic Lodge #366 AF & AM.
+Walker is involved in Kirksville Rotary Club, Kirksville Arts Council, Kirksville Area Chamber of Commerce, National Rifle Association, Ducks Unlimited, Macon County Historical Society, Macon County FLywheel & Collectible Club, Macon Area Chamber of Commerce, Macon Elks Lodge, El Kadir Shrine Club, Ararat Shrine, and the Adair Masonic Lodge #366 AF & AM.